paritytech/prdoc/README.md

 Alternatively, you may use a the container image if you prefer not installing anything on your system:

-    podman run --rm -it -v $PWD:/doc paritytech/prdoc --help
+    podman run --rm -it -v $PWD:/repo paritytech/prdoc --help

         ENGINE=podman
         DOC_PATH="$PWD/tests/data/some"
-        $ENGINE run --rm -it -v $DOC_PATH:/doc paritytech/prdoc --help
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc --help
-        $ENGINE run --rm -it -v $DOC_PATH:/doc paritytech/prdoc scan --all
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc scan --all
-        $ENGINE run --rm -it -v $DOC_PATH:/doc paritytech/prdoc check
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc check
-        $ENGINE run --rm -it -v $DOC_PATH:/doc paritytech/prdoc load
+        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc load

-The container image is working by default in `/doc` so it makes it simpler if you mount your doc there as shown above.
+The container image is working by default in `/repo` so it makes it simpler if you mount your repo there as shown above.

 ## Features